Ramzi-Alqrainy/slack-assembla-plugin/README.md

 Assembla integration with [slack](http://slack.com).

+This plugin is recommended by [Slack Community Team](https://api.slack.com/community)

 It does the following:

 1. Automatically append a link to a message whenever there is a mention of a Assembla issue in the message